 Some links in this post are affiliate links, so if you purchase an item through one, I may receive a small commission at no extra cost to you.
 These credits go directly towards supporting this blog and my YouTube channel.

-Summit is PolarPro’s new, all-in-one filter system designed for landscape photographers.
-The system includes a variety of solid and graduated neutral density filters, a circular polarizer, and thread plates to mount the filters to the front of any threaded lens.
+Summit is PolarPro’s all-in-one filter system designed for landscape photographers.
+The system includes commonly used solid and graduated NDs, a circular polarizer, individual pouches for storage, plus threaded plates for mounting to a 77 or 82mm lens (additional plate diameters may be purchased separately).

 What’s different about Summit?
 Is it worth buying?
 Let’s take a look.